Wetlands: an answer to the climate crisis

 The loss and degradation of wetlands is a root cause of droughts, wildfires and floods

-Meanwhile in China, climate change this year contributed to an intense drought.
+Meanwhile in China, climate change contributed to an intense drought.
 But part of the reason for water shortages was past degradation of the Poyang Lake, the largest freshwater lake in China.
 This natural water store on the floodplain of the Yangtze River should have continued to release water downstream even as the rains failed.
 But its storage capacity has been reduced by sand mining and drainage.
 So during the drought, it soon emptied.

 Lakes, peatlands, river floodplains, deltas and many small wetlands in farmlands are precious natural assets in our landscapes.
 They are hydrological buffers that limit floods, maintain water supplies in droughts, manages the nutrients in soil, replenish underground water reserves and sustain freshwater biodiversity.
 They also hold huge amounts of carbon – often many times more than rainforests.
 Peatlands, for example, cover only 3% of the earth’s land surface but store 30% of all land-based carbon.